Can You Own a Franchise While Active Duty

 The UPS Store®

-Why it works: The UPS Store® operates on established systems with multiple revenue streams — shipping, printing, mailbox services.
+Why it works: The UPS Store® operates on established systems with multiple revenue streams, shipping, printing, mailbox services.
 The business model is essential to local communities and doesn't depend on your personal presence.

-The numbers: Veterans save 50% on the franchise fee, typically around $15,000 in savings.
+Investment savings: Veterans save 50% on the franchise fee, typically around $15,000 in savings.

 Manager-run potential: Very high.
 The operational playbook is detailed, and most tasks can be systematized and delegated to trained staff.